1. Skip to content

 Political turbulences in Europe

 A crucial question is not only whether Europeans will be capable, but also whether they will be willing to fill the void should the US withdraw or drastically reduce its aid for Ukraine.
-Rude describes a divided Europe as one of the biggest risks in the future.
+Ruge describes a divided Europe as one of the biggest risks in the future.

 Many European leaders seem weak at the moment.
 French President Macron will arrive at the NATO summit fresh off a second round of contested parliamentary elections.
 German Chancellor Scholz faces a growing far-right in his country.
 And British Prime Minister Keir Starmer is new in office.